-The Development Review Board's role is to apply the provisions of this zoning ordinance.
-All uses and Districts as well as Standards shall be applied.
+The Development Review Board's role is to apply the provisions of this Zoning Ordinance.
+All Uses and Districts as well as Standards shall be applied.
 In the case of standards specific to a certain type of use, the use specific standard shall take precedence over any standard for other types of uses.
 In the case of conflicting provisions the standard for the specific use shall apply.

-Board approval or disapproval shall be based on its judgment regarding the overall compatibility of the proposed project with the provisions of this ordinance.
-The Development Review Board may attach such conditions to a decision that it deems necessary to meet the standards and criteria of the zoning ordinance
+Board approval or disapproval shall be based on its judgment regarding the overall compatibility of the proposed project with the provisions of this Ordinance.
+The Development Review Board may attach such Conditions to a decision that it deems necessary to meet the standards and criteria of the Zoning Ordinance.

-Pursuant to 24 V.S.A. § 4464(b)(1), The Development Review Board shall, within 45 days of closing the public hearing, approve, approve with modifications, or deny such plans.
+Pursuant to 24 VSA § 4464(b)(1), The Development Review Board shall, within 45 days of closing the public hearing, approve, approve with modifications, or deny such plans.
 Failure of the Development Review Board to issue a decision within this period shall be deemed approval and shall be effective on the 46th day.
 A deemed approval after the 46th day shall become effective only after the applicant petitions and receives approval from the Environmental Division of the Supreme Court.

-Development Review Board written decisions shall address the requirements of the Districts & uses (Article IV) and Standards (Article VII) of the zoning ordinance as well as the Site Plan and Design Guidelines (Appendix I).
-In addition, findings shall address such other provisions as may be applicable from the zoning ordinance, including but not limited to:
+Development Review Board written decisions shall address the requirements of the Districts and Uses (Article IV) and Standards (Article VII) of the Zoning Ordinance as well as the Site Plan and Design Guidelines (Appendix I).
+In addition, findings shall address such other provisions as may be applicable from the Zoning Ordinance, including but not limited to:

-Article III Boundary Lines and Subdivision
+- A. Article III Boundary Lines and Subdivision

-Article V Historic Design Review District
+- B. Article V Historic Design Review District

-Article VI Flood Hazard Area
+- C. Article VI Flood Hazard Area

-Article VIII Signs
+- D. Article VIII Signs

-Article IX Telecommunications
+- E. Article IX Telecommunications

-For projects not involving complex state or federal Permitting, Development Review Board decisions shall expire after no more than twenty-four (24) months from the date of issuance.
-For projects involving complex state or federal Permitting, the Development Review Board decision shall expire after no more than forty-eight (48) months after date of issuance.
+For projects not involving complex State or Federal permitting, Development Review Board decisions shall expire after no more than twenty-four (24) months from the date of issuance.
+For projects involving complex State or Federal permitting, the Development Review Board decision shall expire after no more than forty-eight (48) months after date of issuance.

-The zoning Permit issued by the Zoning Administrator as a result of a Development Review Board approval shall expire on the same date as the Development Review Board decision expires.
+The Zoning Permit issued by the Zoning Administrator as a result of a Development Review Board approval shall expire on the same date as the Development Review Board decision expires.

-If all authorized activities are not substantially and nearly fully completed, as determined by the Zoning Administrator, prior to the expiration date of the Development Review Board decision and zoning Permit, the applicant may request an administrative extension from the Zoning Administrator.
-If no administrative extension is received from the Zoning Administrator, the Permit shall be deemed expired and a new hearing shall be required from the Development Review Board.
+If all authorized activities are not substantially and nearly fully completed, as determined by the Zoning Administrator, prior to the expiration date of the Development Review Board decision and Zoning Permit, the applicant may request an administrative extension from the Zoning Administrator.
+If no administrative extension is received from the Zoning Administrator, the Permit shall be deemed expired, and a new hearing shall be required from the Development Review Board.

-All changes substantially completed (as determined by the Zoning Administrator) prior to the expiration date and in conformity with the Development Review Board Decision will be considered legal and conforming to this ordinance.
-Development not determined to be substantially completed on the expiration date shall cease until an extension is issued by the Zoning Administrator or a new Development Review Board hearing is held and decision is issued.
+All changes substantially completed (as determined by the Zoning Administrator) prior to the expiration date and in conformity with the Development Review Board Decision will be considered legal and conforming to this Ordinance.
+Development not determined to be substantially completed on the expiration date shall cease until an extension is issued by the Zoning Administrator or a new Development Review Board hearing is held, and decision is issued.

 Land Development occurring without a valid Permit, including an expired Permit, without an approved extension are subject to Penalties as defined in this Article.
-(See sections 215 - 216).
+(See §§ 215 - 216)